 The teaching, learning and assessment strategy for the programme is guided by the UCEMwide Learning, Teaching and Assessment Strategy (LTAS 2020-2025).
 This ensures all programmes promote a logical learning journey for students.
-The approach adopted is student -centred learning design, that supports the educational needs of our diverse student community.
+The approach adopted is student-centred learning design, that supports the educational needs of our diverse student community.
 Learning has been designed with flexibility in mind to support students to adopt their own learning experience best suited to their needs.

 Students are taught through online learning resources available to them, including customised text material, study papers, learning activities and interactive media.
-These are complemented by a variety of Tutor-facilitated sessions and interactions, using a range of media for enhancement of the learning experience.
+These are complemented by a variety of Lecturer-facilitated sessions and interactions, using a range of media for enhancement of the learning experience.

 Students are encouraged to research beyond the material provided and undertake selfdirected learning throughout their programme.
 This expectation increases across the levels.

-When at level 6, students study either the 40 credit Project module (non-apprentices) or the both the 20 credit Case Study Project module (apprentices) which requires self-directed learning and problem-solving.
+When at level 6, students study either the Research Proposal and Contemporary Issues Case Study modules (non-apprentices) or the Case Study Project and End Point Assessment modules (apprentices) which requires self-directed learning and problemsolving.